Kong/docs.konghq.com/app/docs/0.1.0beta-3/about/what.md

+---
+layout: docs
+title: What is Kong?
+version: 0.0.1-beta
+permalink: /docs/about/what/
+---

 # What is Kong?

 Kong is a scalable, lightweight open source **API Layer** *(also known as a API Gateway, or API Middleware)*.
 Kong runs in front of any RESTful API and is extended through [Plugins](#plugins), which provide [extra functionalities and services](/plugins/) beyond the core platform.